f5devcentral/f5-101-lab-kubernetes/docs/labs-setup/labs-setup-automated-deploy.rst

 Here is how to use the script:

 #.
-Connect to the Master Node (Either from UDF interface and SSH or from the Jumpbox/PUTTY) as user ubuntu
+Connect to the Splunk node (Either from UDF interface and SSH or from the Jumpbox/PUTTY) as user ubuntu
 #.
 Go to f5-demo (/home/ubuntu/f5-demo)
 #.
 Execute the script setup_demo.sh